bengal865/2425-python/classes/intro-to-classes-lesson-plan.md

 **8. Differentiation:**

 - **Advanced Students:** Challenge them to write methods within the class definition (Station 3) or explore inheritance in Python (creating subclasses from existing classes).
 - **Struggling Students:** Provide additional support during guided practice and station rotations.
-Offer scaffolding questions
+Offer scaffolding questions.

+**Discussion Questions:**
+1. Why would you use a class in Python instead of just variables and lists?
+(Classes promote code reusability, organization, and encapsulation of data and behavior.)
+2. What is the difference between a class and an object?
+(A class is the blueprint, while an object is a specific instance created from that blueprint.)
+3. Briefly explain the role of the constructor method (__init__) in a class.
+(The constructor initializes the attributes for each object created from the class.)